FireFreezer630/Fronix-AI/readme.md

 - Chat interface similar to ChatGPT
 - Sidebar for managing multiple conversations
+  - Close sidebar by clicking outside or using the arrow button
+  - Automatically collapses on mobile for better space utilization
 - Settings panel for configuring API connection details
 - Support for Markdown in messages
-- Modern, responsive UI design
+- Modern, responsive UI design with glassmorphic elements
 - Client-side storage for saving conversations and settings
 - Web search capabilities with customizable parameters
+- Image generation using Pollinations.ai
+- Dark/Light mode toggle
 - Environment variables support for API keys

 ## Prerequisites